cmu-sei/juneberry/docs/specs/model_configuration_specification.md

-        "module": <Fully qualified class name to the model architecture class>, "args": <Data structure passed to the model construction using keyword expansion>, "previous_model": <OPTIONAL: name of model directory from which to load weights before training>, "previous_modelVersion": <OPTIONAL: version of the model directory from which to load weights>
+        "module": <Fully qualified class name to the model architecture class>, "args": <Data structure passed to the model construction using keyword expansion>, "previous_model": <OPTIONAL: name of model directory from which to load weights before training>, },
-    },
     "model_transforms" : [ <array of plugins - see below> ],
     "platform": <DEPRECATED - The machine learning platform this config is compatible with